Clinical content. Reviewed. Sourced. Owned.

 The 100,000-encounter framework.

 The figure refers to Dr. Padder’s career clinical encounters across emergency, inpatient, outpatient, addiction, and consultation-liaison psychiatry.
 These encounters informed the design of the reasoning frameworks.
 They are not a training corpus for an external model and do not contain identifiable patient information.
+The system does not retrieve or surface any individual encounter.